virasad/monitait_watcher_jet/README.md

 - if you want to build watcher by youself follow the instruction in [initilize documentation](docs/README.md)

-- An external 12.6v 2A for `PS` (to recharfe the internal battries, a regulated power is needed, polarity is important)
+- An external 12.6v 2A for `PS` (to recharge the internal battries, a regulated power is needed, polarity is important)
 - An Access Point with a SSID like: `monitait` and a password like: `p@ssword`
 - Connect the Signals:
 - a bipolar 12-24V digital signal for `OK`